mvatanen/domain-map/README.md

 You can always combine .dot files with other .dot files ( if it  makes any sense), and regenerate pictures

 Only one graphviz/dot picture generation format is enabled.
 Others are commented out (check the end of the scripts).
+Some formats can't be generated if there are too many objects.